Sharath15eUR/Sriram/networking training/module 1 and 2/readme.md

 ----

--> All questions have been answered with .md (markdown) format for easier representation -> readme.md in each sub folder is added to give additional information to the reviewer about the directory structure , attached files , question and approach.
+-> All questions have been answered with .md (markdown) format for easier representation -> readme.md in each sub folder is added to give additional information for the reviewer about the directory structure , attached files , question and approach.